 Currently we have no material commitments for capital expenditures as of the end of the nine months ending September 30, 2011.
 We historically sought and continue to seek financing from private sources to move our business plan forward.
 In order to satisfy the financial commitments, we rely upon private party financing that has inherent risks in terms of availability and adequacy of funding.
+Since inception, the Company has obtained new equity capital and debt financing funds that were needed to finance operations during the reporting period.

-For the next twelve months, we anticipate that our revenues will be adequate to provide the minimum operating cash requirements to continue as a going concern.
 We may require additional capital investments or borrowed funds to meet cash flow projections and carry forward our business objectives.
 There can be no guarantee or assurance that we can raise adequate capital from outside sources.
 If we are unable to raise funds when required or on acceptable terms, we may have to significantly scale back, or discontinue, our operations.